 The mandate of the Sexual Assault/Domestic Violence Treatment Centres is to address the health, psycho-social, and forensic needs of people who are the victims/survivors of sexual violence and/or domestic violence in a prompt, professional and compassionate manner.

 Statement of Philosophy

-A unifying voice and catalyst for change in responding to the health, forensic and trauma informed, psycho-social counselling needs of those who have experienced sexual violence and/or domestic violence.
+A unifying voice and catalyst for change in responding to the health, forensic, and psycho-social needs of those who have experienced sexual violence and/or domestic violence.

 All individuals have a right to a life free of violence.

 Research shows that women are disproportionately affected by domestic and sexual violence.
 As such, we recognize that violence is gender-based, wide-spread, and a human rights violation.
 It reflects and reinforces inequities between men and women and compromises the health, dignity, security and autonomy of its victims/survivors.

 Sexual violence and domestic violence have long-term negative impacts on individuals, families, and society.

 Sexual violence and domestic violence are crimes and people who use violence against others need to be held accountable.

 Sexual violence and domestic violence must be addressed collectively by the health care, legal, social, and political systems.

 Everyone has the right to services to aid in their recovery.

 Services must be accessible and staff will be appropriately trained to provide care to all community members.

 Access to trauma informed and specialized services can mitigate harm and facilitate healing and post-traumatic growth.